-In order to ensure that every student receives quality academic advising, A-B Tech has established an academic advising system.
+In order to ensure that every student, including distance and unclassified students, receives quality academic advising, A-B Tech has established an academic advising system.
 Students who are admitted to an applied science degree, diploma, certificate, Associate in Arts, Associate in Science, Associate in Engineering, Associate in Fine Arts program are advised by a faculty member from that curriculum.
-Students who are admitted to the Associate in General Education (AGE) degree program or who have been identified as a student in need of additional advising, will be advised by an academic advisor in Student Services.
-Distance students receive advising from their assigned program advisor or from the distance advisor for new or unclassified students at distanceadvising@ abtech.edu.
+Students who are admitted to the Associate in General Education (AGE) degree program or who have been identified as a student in need of additional advising, will be advised by a student advisor.
+For more information, email advising@abtech.edu or cal 398-7990.